MicrosoftDocs/ai-builder/ai-builder-docs/add-inputs-prompt.md

 ## Power Fx input

 When you use Power Fx inputs, you augment your prompt with formulas.
 You perform operations like retrieving the current date, formatting or searching text, performing calculations, or working with memory tables.
 You can use any Power Fx functions that aren't related to connectors.
 You can use your prompt inputs as arguments for the function with this syntax: `Input.'Your input name'`.

-For example, you can get the current date and apply formatting provided as a prompt input with: `Text(Now(), Input.'Date Format')`.
+For example, you can get the current date and apply formatting provided as a prompt input with this syntax: `Text(Now(), Input.'Date Format')`.

 :::image type="content" source="media/add-inputs-prompt/input-power-fx-formula.png" alt-text="Screenshot of using Power Fx formulas in a prompt.":::